babashka/sci/doc/forking.md

 Only values directly stored in world cells are inspected.
 A host container that holds mutable children must implement the protocol and copy its own graph.
-Unclassified values retain the compatibility behavior of being shared.
+Unclassified values retain the compatibility behavior of being shared, except for known affine or mutable host primitives that SCI can identify safely.
+Direct host atoms, refs, agents, volatiles, multimethods, and transient collections are rejected unless an explicit policy handles them.

 `sci/init` and the two-argument `sci/fork` also accept `:fork-fn`, a legacy one-argument fallback applied to unclassified values stored in world cells.
 It may copy application-owned state and should return immutable values unchanged.
-Unlike the protocol path, callback alias preservation remains the application's responsibility, for example with an identity-keyed memo table.
+The per-fork identity memo applies to protocol, callback, and built-in copying, so identical direct cell values are transformed once and remain aliases in the child.

 ## Current boundary

-Var roots, metadata, and watch maps; namespace metadata and loaded-library state; all logical SCI atom state; SCI-created volatile values and delays; and JVM/CLJS SCI multimethod tables, preferences, and dispatch caches are fork-local.
+Var roots, metadata, and watch maps; namespace metadata and loaded-library state; all logical SCI atom state; SCI-created volatile values and delays; SCI type descriptor data; and JVM/CLJS SCI multimethod tables, preferences, and dispatch caches are fork-local.
+ClojureDart's exact-dispatch SCI multimethod tables are fork-local as well.
+Directly stored SCI deftype instances are shallow-copied with alias preservation, so their mutable field maps diverge.
 On the JVM, SCI-created promises are fork-local as well.
 SCI's `memoize` uses a fork-local atom for its cache.
 Effects performed by any watch are ordinary user capabilities and are not made reversible automatically.
-Futures, lazy sequences, transients, mutable host objects, mutable deftype fields, and effects outside SCI remain shared unless the embedding application models or copies them.
+Futures, lazy sequences, nested mutable host objects, and effects outside SCI remain shared unless the embedding application models or copies them.
+CLJS native-protocol prototypes are cloned with Type data before child deftype/record values are copied, so later child extensions do not change the parent's instances.
+A transient collection directly stored in world state is rejected as affine by default; an explicit `:fork-fn` can instead impose an application-specific copy, share, or rejection policy.
+Directly stored JVM arrays and CLJS JavaScript arrays are shallow-copied by default with aliases preserved.
+Known unmanaged host reference primitives are also rejected by default, requiring `Forkable` or `:fork-fn` cooperation.

 On the JVM and CLJS an SCI-created atom is now a dedicated `SciAtom`, not the host's concrete `clojure.lang.Atom`/`cljs.core.Atom` class.
 It implements the